lsaffre/djangosite/docs/index.rst

   SITE = Site(__file__,globals())
   # ... your settings here
   INSTALLED_APPS = [..., "djangosite"]
-  # Note that "djangosite" must be the last item of your INSTALLED_APPS
+  # "djangosite" must be the last item of your INSTALLED_APPS

 See :doc:`/usage` for more.

 Changes